jacg/liquidata/doc/mdbook/src/intro.md

 # Why would I want this?

-If you think that the signal is drowned out by the noise in code written like this
+If you feel that the signal is drowned out by the noise in code written like this

 ```python
 {{#include ../../../tutorial_test.py:pure_python_full}}
 ```
-while the intent is clearer when it is presented like this
+and that the intent is clearer in code presented like this

 ```python
 {{#include ../../../tutorial_test.py:liquidata_abstracted_full}}
 ```

 then you might find `liquidata` interesting.
-Furthermore, if you think that abstraction should be as easy as getting the previous version by extracting subsequences from this prototype
+Furthermore, if you think that abstraction should be as easy as getting the above version by extracting subsequences from this prototype

 ```python
 {{#include ../../../tutorial_test.py:liquidata_full}}
 ```

-then you might enjoy the [tutorial](https://jacg.github.io/liquidata/Tutorial.html).
+then you might want to read on.

 ## Running these samples